lucques/conjin/doc/auth_authentication.md

 2. Login session.
 Gets stored in `$_SESSION['user']`
     - `$_SESSION['user']` is set     => User is as specified (resume session)
     - `$_SESSION['user']` is not set => User is `guest`

+## Passwords
+Passwords can be configured in plaintext or as hashes.
+Plaintext passwords should not contain special characters.